jeff-wong-hmrc/terraform-aws-s3-bucket-standard/README.md

 The administrator roles do not have access to read or write/delete by default **but they can list all objects**.
 They exist to perform any configuration on the bucket/KMS or policies.

-If you use more than one role to run terraform ensure they are all present in the admin_roles variable.
+Roles that terraform apply will be run from will need to be included here.
+For plan only roles see metadata_read_roles

 The current role that is used when applying this module will be added to the list of admins if it is not already present.

 ### metadata_read_roles

-The role or roles that can read bucket and KMS key metadata.
+The role or roles that can read bucket config and KMS key metadata.
+If you have a role that needs to be able to plan terraform but not apply (such as for a PR builder) you should add that role to this list

-These roles exist so that the bucket and associated resources can be audited to ensure that they comply with the PlatSec S3 bucket policy.
+This role also exists so that the bucket and associated resources can be audited to ensure that they comply with the PlatSec S3 bucket policy.
 **The role `role/RoleSecurityReadOnly` in the AWS account of the bucket is automatically added to the metadata_read_roles.**
 The security readonly role is not created/managed by this module.

 ### read_services